Can You Rely On Dividends For Income?

 When you rely on dividends, the company’s board of directors decides when you get your money and how much you get.

-One of the main reason people find dividends so appealing is that they don’t have to sell their stocks – their “principal” remains untouched.
+One of the main reasons people find dividends so appealing is that they don’t have to sell their stocks – their “principal” remains untouched.
 That’s true, but dividends aren’t free money.
 Just like XYZ’s share price dropped when they paid us $100, a stock’s value will always drop when it transfers cash from itself to its owners.

 You should care about meeting your spending goals, not how you get your money out of your portfolio.
 There’s a lot that you need to manage with your portfolio: the amount of risk in your portfolio, your level of diversification, your asset location, your expenses, and all sorts of other things.
 The amount of income your portfolio puts out is not one of them.